shallysubhash/Udacity-linux-server-configuration/README.md

 - Add the following text grader ALL=(ALL:ALL) ALL
 # Update all currently installed packages
 - $ sudo apt-get update
-- $ sudo apt-get upgrade
+- $ sudo apt-get dist-upgrade
 # Configure the local timezone to UTC
 - $ sudo dpkg-reconfigure tzdata
 - $ sudo apt-get install ntp